«تعليم الرياض»: تحويل الدراسة غداً عن بُعد عبر منصة «مدرستي» والمنصات التعليمية المعتمدة

-أعلنت إدارة تعليم منطقة الرياض تحويل الدراسة الحضورية لتكون (عن بُعد) غداً (الإثنين) 24 جمادى الآخرة 1447 عبر منصة «مدرستي» والمنصات التعليمية المعتمدة لجميع الطلاب والطالبات ومنسوبي ومنسوبات المدارس من الهيئتين التعليمية والإدارية في مدينة الرياض ومحافظات (المجمعة، والغاط، والزلفي، والدوادمي، والقويعية، وعفيف، وشقراء).
+أعلنت إدارة تعليم منطقة الرياض تحويل الدراسة الحضورية لتكون «عن بُعد» يوم غدٍ (الثلاثاء) 25 جمادى الآخرة 1447هـ عبر منصة «مدرستي» والمنصات التعليمية المعتمدة لجميع الطلاب والطالبات ومنسوبي ومنسوبات المدارس من الهيئتين التعليمية والإدارية في مدينة الرياض ومحافظات (الدرعية، الخرج، الدلم، الحريق، حوطة بني تميم، ثادق، حريملاء، المزاحمية، رماح، ضرماء).

-The Riyadh Education Administration announced the transition to remote learning tomorrow (Monday), 24 Jumada Al-Thani 1447, via the "Madrasati" platform and the approved educational platforms for all students and staff of schools, including both educational and administrative personnel in the city of Riyadh and the governorates of (Al-Majma'ah, Al-Ghat, Al-Zulfi, Al-Dawadmi, Al-Qurayyat, Afif, and Shuqra).
+The Riyadh Education Administration announced the transition of in-person classes to be "remote" tomorrow (Tuesday), 25 Jumada Al-Akhirah 1447 AH, via the "Madrasati" platform and the approved educational platforms for all students and staff of schools from both the educational and administrative bodies in the city of Riyadh and the governorates of (Diriyah, Al-Kharj, Al-Dilam, Al-Hariq, Hota Bani Tamim, Thadiq, Huraymila, Al-Muzahimiyah, Ramah, and Dhurma).

 This decision was made based on reports from the National Center of Meteorology, and in order to ensure everyone's safety.